Rafael Hernández Colón: Illness and death

 On December 6, 2018, Hernández Colón announced he had been diagnosed with leukemia in November of that year.
 Hernández Colón died on May 2, 2019, at the age of 82.
-He was interred at Cementerio Católico San Vicente de Paul. after suffering from leukemia.
+He was interred at Cementerio Católico San Vicente de Paul.
 Flags were flown at half-mast by the municipalities after his death.

 Accolades

 Hernández Colón was granted honoris causa degrees from Johns Hopkins University and Seton Hall University.
 He also had an honorary degree from the Pontifical Catholic University of Puerto Rico, where he served as a law professor in the university's Law School.

 In 1985, Hernández Colón was awarded the Order of Merit of Duarte, Sánchez and Mella by the government of the Dominican Republic.
 In 1987 he was awarded the Cross of Isabella the Catholic by King Juan Carlos I and the government of Spain.
 That same year he was awarded the "Grand Cordón del Libertador" by the government of Venezuela, the Harvard Foundation Award, and the Spirit of the Caribbean Award.
 In 1989 he was awarded the Olympic Order Award.

 On October 18, 1991, at the Campoamor Theater in Oviedo, Spain, Hernández Colón received the Prince of Asturias Award for Literature that was granted to the people of Puerto Rico by Felipe de Borbón.